scipy/scipy/doc/source/tutorial/stats.rst

    :include-source: 0

-Next, we can test, whether our sample was generated by our normdiscrete distribution.
-This also verifies whether the random numbers are generated correctly.
+Next, we can test whether our sample was generated by our norm-discrete distribution.
+This also verifies whether the random numbers were generated correctly.

 The chisquare test requires that there are a minimum number of observations